 The edit dialog allows the definition of the global site navigation root as well as how deep into the structure the navigation should go.
 Using the design dialog, the template author can set the default values for the same options.

-The current version of the Language Navigation Component is v1, which was introduced with release 2.0.0 of the Core Components in January 2018, and is described in this document.
+The current version of the Language Navigation Component is v2, which was introduced with release 2.18.0 of the Core Components in February 2022, and is described in this document.